 A Park City resident since 1971, Wells served two terms on the City Council from the late 1970s to the mid-1980s and sat on the city's Planning Commission prior to winning elected office.
 He is best known nowadays for his executive position at Deer Valley, helping propel the resort into the elite category of mountain resorts.
 Wells has especially been important in Deer Valley development matters.
 He has been involved with the Park City Chamber/Bureau as well.

 In brief remarks during the recent City Council meeting when Wells received the honor, he talked about the importance of community service.
-He returned to the topic in an interview, saying that community service is widespread in Park City.
-He said his work at Deer Valley led him toward public service and dedicating time to not-for-profit organizations.

 Wells recalled Deer Valley needing to provide work force housing as a part of the overall City Hall approval for the development of the resort.
 Those efforts led to his involvement in Mountainlands Community Housing Trust, a not-for-profit organization that assists people priced out of Park City's resort-driven real estate and rental markets.